aatishb/covidtrends/README.md

 Notice that most countries follow a similar straight line path, indicating that the growth rate is similar across countries.
 We're all in this together.

 **Tips:** Press Space (or the play button) to Play/Pause.
 Press +/- keys (or the slider) to see daily changes.
 Hover over the graph for more info.
-Drag cursor to zoom into graph, double click to zoom back out.
+Drag cursor to zoom into graph, double-click to zoom back out.
 Use dropdown menus to switch between Confirmed Cases ↔ Deaths, between regions, or between a logarithmic ↔ linear scale.
 And don't forget to wash your hands!

 ## Credits